 Frequently Asked Questions

-What does the cross-legged ankle stretch work?
+What areas does the cross-legged ankle stretch target?

 How long should I hold the cross-legged ankle stretch?